I have a new favorite fabric. Its name? Seawool!

 The only drawback is it doesn’t come in enough colors!
 Here are the three colors Robert Kaufman currently manufactures:

 You better believe we carry them all!
-In addition, we took the leap and purchased one of their Seawool Tweed Flannels, which is made in the same manner as these Meltons.
+In addition, we took the leap and purchased a few Seawool Flannels, which are made in the same manner as the Meltons.

 4 Sewing with Seawool Lessons